What Is a Concrete Core Test?

 - The diameter of the cores shall be specified before testing.

 - The ratio of diameter to the nominal maximum size of aggregate shall be greater than 3, the core diameter shall be 100 mm to 150 mm.

-- Preferred diameter being 100 mm for a nominal maximum size up to 20 mm.
+- The preferred diameter is 100 mm for a nominal maximum size of up to 20 mm.

 - Other smaller diameters which may make drilling easier and reduce the damage to the element may be used if the effect of diameter on the accuracy of the result.

 - The length of the core sample to be used, which is specified by an engineer in charge and the total length of cores to be extracted.